Anthonyive/DSCI-550-Assignments/README.md

 # DSCI-550-Assignments

 This repository is simply the combination of all three assignments into one.
-Each folder is a git submodule with commits w.r.t May 14, 2021, as the assignments should be finished by now.
+Each folder is a git submodule with commits w.r.t May 14, 2021, as the assignments should be finished by then.

 ## Code